 JB: Right, these are nice ideas!
 I think they’ll be very interesting to think about using categorical logic, since taking the complete type of an n-tuple of elements of a model is a way of extracting syntax from semantics, and the categorical approach aims for a kind of unification of syntax and semantics.
 But please carry on!

 MW: Interesting point to bring up.
 You’ll notice that in switching from descriptions to wishlists, the model M has left the building.
-But we can sneak it back in through the back door by letting T be Th(M), the complete theory of M. Usually we do the name trick, where we throw in constants for every element of M; then we also call Th(M) the elementary diagram of M. The elementary diagram includes the atomic diagram (or just diagram), all the quantifier-free sentences true in M, but (again) with names for all the elements.
-Any model of the diagram of M includes an isomorphic copy of M. And the models of Th(M) are just the elementary extensions of M.
+But we can sneak it back in through the back door by letting T be ThM(M), the complete theory of M, with constants thrown in for every element of M. (We call these constants names.)
+We also call ThM(M) the elementary diagram of M. The elementary diagram includes the atomic diagram (or just diagram), all the quantifier-free sentences true in M, but (again) with names for all the elements.
+Any model of the diagram of M includes an isomorphic copy of M. And the models of ThM(M) are just the elementary extensions of M.

 JB: Okay, cool.
 But the forgetful reader (who—don’t tell anyone—is secretly me) may be getting a bit drowned by detail.
 Maybe we’ll need all this soon.
 But the forgetful reader is waiting for you to remind them what a recursively saturated model is.
 So I should focus our conversation on that.
 Let me see if I’ve got you so far.
 You said it’s a model that realizes all recursive types.
 You’ve said what a type is: it’s a set of formulas in n free variables that can all be satisfied in some model of the given theory T. (More precisely this is an ‘n-type’.)
 If they’re all satisfied in the model M, we say the type is ‘realized’ in that model.

 If this is right so far, you just need to remind me what a ‘recursive’ type is.
 I can guess: since a type is a set of sentences, we can demand that this set be recursive.